mridul037/mridul037/README.md

 **Quote of the hour:**

-Low-level programming is good for the programmer’s soul.
+Within a computer, natural language is unnatural.

-~ John Carmack
+~ Alan Perlis
 <pre>

 </pre>